Why Buy Unarmoured Wires & Cables?

 It is also known as optical cable.
-If ever you have seen people installing fibre-optic cables, that is what you are looking for.
-The main difference between a standard Huadong steel wire armoured cable and this type of cable is that it does not have that final layer of outer protection.
+If ever you have seen people installing fiber-optic wires and cables, that is what you are looking for.
+The main difference between a standard Huadong steel wire armoured wire cable and this type of cable wire is that it does not have that final layer of outer protection.

 Other than that, they are different with respect to the type of wiring that is inside, and how many different cores it uses.

-Unarmoured cable is less expensive to produce, primarily because the exterior level, which could be made of a material like Kevlar (a synthetic fibre of high tensile strength used especially as a reinforcing agent in the manufacture of tyres and other rubber products) but is not going to be used on the cables as they have no protective layer.
+Unarmoured cable is less expensive to produce, primarily because the exterior level, which could be made of a material like Kevlar (a synthetic fiber of high tensile strength used especially as a reinforcing agent in the manufacture of tires and other rubber products) but is not going to be used on the cables and wires as they have no protective layer.

-Unarmoured cables also consist of all parts such as insulation, metallic sheath and serving.
-With the changing scenario and development of optical communication, more use of optic fibre cable has come into picture which is increasingly being used in the environment.
-But, what if the situations are not so favourable?
+Unarmoured cables also consist of all parts such as insulation, metallic sheath, and serving.
+With the changing scenario and development of optical communication, more use of optic fiber electric cable wire has come into the picture which is increasingly being used in the environment.
+But, what if the situations are not so favorable?
 What if the situations are harsh?
-Then it becomes a priority to ensure that the cable being used is smooth and the operation is reliable while data transmission takes place.
+Then it becomes a priority to ensure that the cable wire being used is smooth and the operation is reliable while data transmission takes place.
 At these moments Armoured cable has its use.

-Armoured Cables are used in places where there is potential exposure to mechanical damage.
-Armoured cables are better to be used in fixing conduit pipes as they are able to support by transporting large volumes of water over large distances.
-Wiring done at places that pose a great danger to cables is a matter of concern and also their components, such as places with extreme weather conditions are likely to cause interference to the cables presently used.
+Armoured Cables and wires are used in places where there is potential exposure to mechanical damage.
+Armoured cables and wires are better to be used in fixing conduit pipes as they are able to support by transporting large volumes of water over large distances.
+Wiring done at places that pose a great danger to cables is a matter of concern and also their components, such as places with extreme weather conditions are likely to cause interference to the cables and wires presently used.

-Many people have a thought that Armoured cables just have metal protection, but to be more precise and accurate, there isn’t a need for the armouring material to be a metal, it could be a glass yarn, fibre yarn, polythene etc. The basic thing that makes an armoured cable different from unarmoured cable is that former has an extra layer for protection of optic cable, this additional protective layer makes the difference between the two categories i.e. Armoured and Unarmoured Cables.
+Many people have thought that Armoured cables just have metal protection, but to be more precise and accurate, there isn’t a need for the armouring material to be a metal, it could be a glass yarn, fiber yarn, polythene, etc. The basic thing that makes an armoured cable different from unarmoured cable is that the former has an extra layer for protection of optic cable wire, this additional protective layer makes the difference between the two categories i.e. Armoured and Unarmoured Cables.

-Also, the 4 core cable (Armoured) is more expensive as compared to unarmoured cable, while armoured cable with strips made of aluminium or steel is much cheaper than armoured fibre cable with Kelvar which is used in cases of special occasions.
+Also, the 4 core cable (Armoured) is more expensive as compared to unarmoured cable, while armoured cable with strips made of aluminium or steel is much cheaper than armoured fiber cable wire with Kelvar which is used in cases of special occasions.

 Applications of Armoured Cable:

-Cables that are of use in large industrial applications have a lot of challenges and issues at the time of transmission.
-Both the cables electrical and network are used for over long distances which directly exposes them to a lot of mechanical threats.
+Wires and cables that are of use in large industrial applications have a lot of challenges and issues at the time of transmission.
+Both the cables electrical and network are used over long distances which directly exposes them to a lot of mechanical threats.
 These cables are placed overhead or underground as per the requirement.
-But whatever the case be these type of cable are exposed to direct mechanical damage.
+But whatever the case be these types of cables are exposed to direct mechanical damage.